southpolekat/SnowPro-Core-COF-C02/3_Performance_and_Cost_Optimization_Concepts/README.md

     * **External Knowledge:** Sizes range from X-Small to 6X-Large (and beyond in newer editions), doubling credit usage with each size increase.

 ## 2. Scaling Strategies
-Your uploaded notes distinguish between two specific types of scaling:

 * **Scale Up (Vertical Scaling):**
     * **Goal:** Increase performance.
     * **Action:** Resize the warehouse to a larger size (e.g., Medium to Large).